+Commented [A333]: Rule 10957 will become rule 10567 with the changes tracked below.

+(a) An aggrieved party may file a petition appealing an independent bill review (IBR) determination of the Administrative Director-(AD).
+For purposes of this section-rule, a "determination" includes a decision regarding the amount payable to the provider, if any, and a decision that a dispute is not subject to independent bill review.

+Commented [A334]: Changed to conform to style.

-- (a) An aggrieved party may file a petition appealing an independent bill review (IBR) determination of the Administrative Director-(AD).
-For purposes of this section-rule, a "determination" includes a decision regarding the amount payable to the provider, if any, and a decision that a dispute is not subject to independent bill review. - (b) Any petition that fails to comply with any of the following requirements shall be subject to summary dismissal: - (1) The petition shall be limited to raising one or more of the five grounds specified in Labor Code section 4603.6(f). - (2) The petition shall set forth specifically and in full detail the factual and/or legal grounds upon which the petitioner considers the IBR determination to be incorrect, and every issue to be considered by the Workers' Compensation Appeals Board.
-The petitioner shall be deemed to have finally waived all objections, irregularities and illegalities concerning the IBR determination other than those set forth in the petition. - (b)(c) The petition shall be filed in accordance with rule 10615 with the Workers' Compensation Appeals Board no later than 20 days after service of the IBR determination.
-An untimely petition may be summarily dismissed. - (d) In addition to service as required by rule 10625 the petition and any additional documents or pleadings related to the petition shall be served on the IBR Unit in accordance with Workers' rule 10632. - (e)(e) The eaption of the petition shall be captioned identify it as a "Petition Appealing Administrative Director's Independent Bill Review Determination." and shall include the assigned ADJ number and the IBR case number assigned by the Administrative Director. - (d) The caption of the petition shall include: - (1) The injured employee's first and last names; - (2) The name(s) of the defendant(s) involved in the IBR dispute; - (3) The case number assigned by the AD to the IBR determination; and - (4) The adjudication case number, if any, assigned by the Workers' Compensation Appeals Board to any related application for adjudication of claim(s) previously filed.
+(b) Any petition that fails to comply with any of the following requirements shall be subject to summary dismissal:

+Commented [A335]: Some of the content of former subdivision (f) has been moved to current subdivision (b) with stylistic changes.

+- (1) The petition shall be limited to raising one or more of the five grounds specified in Labor Code section 4603.6(f). - (2) The petition shall set forth specifically and in full detail the factual and/or legal grounds upon which the petitioner considers the IBR determination to be incorrect, and every issue to be considered by the Workers' Compensation Appeals Board.
+The petitioner shall be deemed to have finally waived all objections, irregularities and illegalities concerning the IBR determination other than those set forth in the petition.

+(b)(c) The petition shall be filed in accordance with rule 10615 with the Workers' Compensation Appeals Board no later than 20 days after service of the IBR determination.
+An untimely petition may be summarily dismissed.

+Commented [A336]: Added reference to filing rule.

+Commented [A337]: This is covered by rule 10500.

+(d) In addition to service as required by Workers' Compensation Appeals Board rule 10625 the petition and any additional documents or pleadings related to the petition shall be served on the IBR Unit in accordance with Workers' Compensation Appeals Board rule 10632.

+(e)(e) The eaption of the petition shall be captioned identify it as a "Petition Appealing Administrative Director's Independent Bill Review Determination." and shall include the assigned ADJ number and the IBR case number assigned by the Administrative Director.

+Commented [A338]: Content of (d) is based on former subdivision (g)(3) with updated cross-references.

+- (d) The caption of the petition shall include: - (1) The injured employee's first and last names; - (2) The name(s) of the defendant(s) involved in the IBR dispute; - (3) The case number assigned by the AD to the IBR determination; and - (4) The adjudication case number, if any, assigned by the Workers' Compensation Appeals Board to any related application for adjudication of claim(s) previously filed.

+Commented [A339]: Subdivision (e) requires the ADJ number and IBR case number.
+This should be sufficient to identify the correct case.